HamidHadipour/GraphBAN/README.md

 ```
 **For example**
 ```
-python run_model.py --train_path Data/df_train200.csv --val_path Data/df_val.csv --test_path Data/df_test.csv --mode inductive --seed 12 --teacher_path Data/df_train200_teaqcher_embeddings.parquet
+python run_model.py --train_path Data/sample_data/df_train200.csv --val_path Data/sample_data/df_val.csv --test_path Data/sample_data/df_test.csv --mode inductive --seed 12 --teacher_path Data/sample_data/df_train200_teaqcher_embeddings.parquet
 ```
-The result will be saved in a directory named result/ that includes the trained model.pth and the prediction scores in a CSV file.
+The result will be saved in a directory named **result/** that includes the trained model.pth and the prediction scores in a CSV file.

-The first three arguments are the paths of your data splits.
-The --mode argument is to denote your analysis is transductive or inductive.
-The teacher-path is the path to the parquet file that contains the embedding of your trainset that captures by the teacher module of the model.
+The first three arguments are the paths of your data splits.<br>
+The --mode argument is to denote whether your analysis is transductive or inductive.<br>
+The --teacher-path is the path to the parquet file that contains the embedding of your trainset that is captured by the Teacher block of the model.<br>
-For the presented data splits in this project, all the teacher embeddings have provided already.
+For the presented data splits in this project, all the teacher embeddings have been provided already.<br>
-If you need to capture the teacher embedding for your dataset, run the below code:
+If you need to capture the teacher embedding for your dataset, run the code below:<br>

 ```
 python teacher_gae.py --train_path <path> --save_path <path> --epochs <int>